Swartz Foundation

 • No public application process: The Swartz Foundation operates exclusively through trustee-selected grants and does not accept unsolicited proposals

-• Strong Israel focus: Approximately 50% of grantmaking supports Israeli organizations or U.S. groups supporting Israeli causes
+• Strong Israel focus: Approximately 50% of grantmaking supports Israeli organisations or U.S. groups supporting Israeli causes

-• Boston connection matters: While grants extend nationally, Boston-area organizations receive significant attention, particularly those connected to Combined Jewish Philanthropies
+• Boston connection matters: While grants extend nationally, Boston-area organisations receive significant attention, particularly those connected to Combined Jewish Philanthropies

 • Wide grant range: Grants range from $500 to $1.5 million with an average of $20,000, suggesting both major institutional partnerships and smaller community-level support